Chbab Srey

 Chbab Srey (ច្បាប់ស្រី, Chbăb Srei /km/; lit.
 'Female law') is a Cambodian code of conduct for women.
 Written in the form of a poem, it is a pendant to Chbab Pros (ច្បាប់ប្រុស, Chbăb Brŏs /km/; lit.
-'Male law') which applies for men.
+'Male law') which applies to men.
 Chbab Srey details a mother's advice to her recently married daughter.
 The mother, as narrator, advises her daughter to maintain peace within the home, walk and talk softly, and obey and respect her husband.
 It has been at the center of debate and controversy in recent years in Cambodia.

 History

 Origin: an ancestral vision of the woman

 The Chbab Srey is a poem that was orally passed down from the 14th to 19th centuries, before it was codified in written form.

 A classical piece of Khmer literature attributed to King Ang Duong

 The Chbab Srey was composed as a poem by King Ang Duong in 1837.
-Authorship however has been contested by Judy Ledgerwood who attributes it rather to Minh Mai, who penned the best known manuscripts of the Chbab Srey.
+Authorship however has been contested by Judy Ledgerwood who attributes it instead to Minh Mai, who penned the best known manuscripts of the Chbab Srey.
 The narrative takes the form of Queen Vimala instructing her daughter Indrandati before she leaves her parents' kingdom.
-According to researcher Trudy Jacobsen, this writing may have been a misogynistic answer by King Ang Duong to the crowning of Ang Mey in Vietnam.
+According to researcher Trudy Jacobsen, this writing may have been a misogynistic response by King Ang Duong to the crowning of Ang Mey in Vietnam.

 King Ang Duong is also said to have been influenced by the more conservative strain of Buddhism that became known as the Dhammayuttika Nikaya sect coming from Thailand.
 It quickly became a classical piece of Khmer literature taught in schools until modern times.